-Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and now Paul may force the issue
+Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and Paul may force the issue

 Bolton also called Trump's communications with Ukrainian President Volodymyr Zelensky "warm and cordial," without mentioning any misconduct.
 It seemingly contradicted reported assertions in Bolton's forthcoming book that Trump explicitly told him he wanted to tie military aid to Ukraine to an investigation into Joe and Hunter Biden.
 (Zelensky has said his communications with Trump involved no pressure for any investigation.)

-Separately, Fox News has identified clips of Rep. Adam Schiff, D-Calif., now the lead House impeachment manager, in which he says Bolton had a distinct "lack of credibility" and was prone to "conspiracy theories."
+Fox News later identified clips of Schiff, D-Calif., now the lead House impeachment manager, in which he says Bolton had a distinct "lack of credibility" and was prone to "conspiracy theories."
 This week, Schiff said Bolton needed to testify in the impeachment trial as an important and believable witness.

 WHITE HOUSE TELLS BOLTON TO REMOVE HIGHLY CLASSIFIED MATERIALS FROM MANUSCRIPT, THROWING TESTIMONY INTO DOUBT